ggetzie/APSAP/docs/general explanations.md

 This document clarifies the terms and methodology used in the ceramic sherd matching application.
 Our ceramic matching algorithm works in the following way.

-- 0: A picture, whether it is 2d or 3d, contains information.
+- A picture, whether it is 2d or 3d, contains information.
 This application considers area, brightness, brightness std, width length and identifier as the necessary information for a decent matching result.
-- 1: In advance, the application already calculuated such information for a considerable number of jpgs and plys.
+- In advance, the application already calculuated such information for a considerable number of jpgs and plys.
-- 2: Given each set of jpegs(front and back), we can compare it with all the plys at the current
+- Given each set of jpegs(front and back), we can compare it with all the plys of the current batch, referencing their information.
+- Each 3d model, then, will have a score, signifiying its similaritiy with the sherd detected in the pair of jpgs.
+- By sorting the 3d models using this score, the more similiar the 3d model is to the current jpegs, the higher it is on the list.

+By finding the 3d models one by one from the sorted list, the speed of matching drastically increased.
+To understand how the software works, we need to understand open3d and mask-rcnn, which are used to get information of jpgs and plys.

 &nbsp;

-**Using neural network to get sherd pixels in a 2d jpg**
+**Using neural network to get information from a jpg**

 Mask-rcnn is a neural network framework used to create neural networks that can detect 'masks' for objects in a picture.
 Suppose you have a picture of sheep in a farm, a trained Mask-rcnn neural network can highlight all the sheep as red in the picture, thus detecting where the sheep are in the picture.
 We trained a sherd-detector with around 200 training samples, that is able to accurately estimate the pixel locations of the ceramic sherd.
 Our application relies on the deep learning library Pytorch.

-With our sherd-detector, we can detect the pixels within a jpg that belongs to the ceramic sherd, thus we will be able to get its info.
-In each comparison, we calculate the information of two jpegs belonging to one ceramic sherds, with hundred(s) of 3d models.
-To save time, neural networks are only used to analyze the two jpegs.
+With our sherd-detector, we can detect the pixels within a jpg that belongs to the ceramic sherd, thus extra the pixels location of the ceremic shard located in the image, whose information will be later used for making comparisons.

 ![image](https://user-images.githubusercontent.com/90679381/209050517-59ecbcc2-77bf-4864-9028-55fbddff2c68.png)
 <sub>